eliasbuchwald/-reddit/OAuth2.md

 Your client must be authenticated using HTTP Basic Authentication in the same manner as when requesting the original token.

+**Revoking a refresh token will also revoke any related access tokens!**

 Parameter | Values | Description
 ----------|---------|---------
 `token` | A refresh or access token | The access token or refresh token that the client wishes to revoke